-Like Cafe – Some of the best coffee and fasted internet in town.
-A perfect place for the digital nomads like me to hang out.
+Like Cafe – Some of the best coffee and fastest internet in town.
+A perfect place for the digital nomads to get some work done.

 Yummy – The are two ‘Yummy’ cafes in town, aptly named Yummy 1 and Yummy 2.
-Great cheap, fast food.
+Good cheap and fast food.

 Cat Ba is a must visit.
 It has one of the best mixes of any climbing destination I’ve gone to.
 Not to mention, it is the spot to go for a budget traveler.
 You can live here for 10$ a day without breaking a sweat.

 It is a place that a lot of people show up expecting to stay a few days, but instead stay much longer.
 You’ll actually find a pretty large group of expats at the climbing shops who have lived here for years.

 And really, I don’t blame them.
 Life is good on Cat Ba.
 Cheap living, beautiful scenery, and enough climbing to keep you busy for years.
 Vietnamese paradise.

 More more reading like this see: “The Top 6 Rock Climbing Towns in South America” and “100% Free Tonsai Climbing Guide , The Best Climbing in Thailand”